Mission and Values

 Later in 2019, QORRN was founded to help point people to the resources available to them at the local, statewide, and inter/national levels.

 QORRN is 100% volunteer run.
-We would not exist without a team of dedicated and generous volunteers.
+We would not exist without dedicated and generous volunteers and supporters.
 We gratefully acknowledge the following individuals for their contributions:

 Anonymous • Zahra Barnes • Andrea Bartels • Mélisa Breiner-Sanders • Ally Camelio • Daisy Campuzano • Brandon Chiou • Gwendolyn Perry Davis • Frank DiCiaccio • Frankie DiCiaccio • Joey Donnelly • Lindsay Kulla Ellis • Kelsey Ettman • Brian Evans • Madisyn Fairchild • Jeremy Floyd • Claire Frederiksen • Jason Holmes • Corinna Joyner • Martha Koch • Andrea Levine • Andee McEvoy Ryerson • Daniel McCarey • Jules Nestler • Lauren Noll • Alexander Pepperman • Jenny Petersen • Diana Raiselis • Anne Schuler • Enrico Spada • Michala Stock • Walls Trimble • Rachel Valdez